MooersLab/modular-annotated-bibliography-typst/README.md

 ## Limitations

-I need to determine the practical limit to the number of imported external files.
+The practical limit to the number of imported external files is unknown.

 ## Possbile alternatives